Hasancosk/Lexical-Scoping.r/README.md

-# I simply set the input x as a matrix
+# simply set the input x as a matrix
 # and then set the solved value "s" as a null
 # then I changed every reference to "mean" to "solve"
 makeCacheMatrix <- function(x = matrix(sample(1:100,9),3,3)) {